SECURITIES AND EXCHANGE COMMISSION

 The expiration of long term leases or operating sublease interests where we do not own a fee interest in the land could adversely affect our results of operations.

 Our interests in certain properties are entirely or partially comprised of either long-term leasehold or operating sublease interests in the land and the improvements, rather than by ownership of fee interest in the land.
-As of December 31, 2020, the expiration dates of these long-term leases range from 2043 to 2119, including the effect of our unilateral extension rights at each of these properties.
+As of December 31, 2021, the expiration dates of these long-term leases range from 2043 to 2119, including the effect of our unilateral extension rights at each of these properties.
 Pursuant to the leasehold arrangements, we, as tenant under the long-term leasehold or the operating sublease, perform the functions traditionally performed by landlords with respect to our subtenants.
 We are responsible for not only collecting rent from our subtenants, but also maintaining the property and paying expenses relating to the property.
-Annualized cash rents, including our share of joint venture annualized cash rents, from properties held through long-term leases or operating sublease interests at December 31, 2020 totaled $318.1 million, or 24.8%, of our share of total Portfolio annualized cash rent.
+Annualized cash rents, including our share of joint venture annualized cash rents, from properties held through long-term leases or operating sublease interests as of December 31, 2021 totaled $281.9 million, or 22.8%, of our share of total Portfolio annualized cash rent.
 Unless we purchase a fee interest in the underlying land or extend the terms of these leases prior to expiration, we will no longer operate these properties upon expiration of the leases, which could adversely affect our financial condition and results of operations.
 Rent payments under leasehold or operating sublease interests are adjusted, within the parameters of the contractual arrangements, at certain intervals.
 Rent adjustments may result in higher rents that could adversely affect our financial condition and results of operation.

 We rely on five large properties for a significant portion of our revenue.